sanskrit/raw_etexts/mixed/ebhAratI-sampat/kAvyAni/nATakam/rAmendramohanabos/abhijnAnashakuntalam.md

 **Deviation from the Original.**

  Even at the outset we have ample instance of his foresightedness.
-In the original, the king in course of his hunting excursions, accompanied by his big army, minister and [hierophant](# "73.35.") came to the hermitage of Kaṇva and he at once entered it and kept the whole party waiting outside all the while he talked with S'akuntalā and married her,—as their presence might hamper the further progress of the plot.
+In the original, the king in course of his hunting excursions, accompanied by his big army, minister and hierophant[^46] came to the hermitage of Kaṇva and he at once entered it and kept the whole party waiting outside all the while he talked with S'akuntalā and married her,—as their presence might hamper the further progress of the plot.
 In *Sa'kuntala'*, however, the entrance of the king is perfectly natural.
 The king while keenly pursuing a deer outstripped his retinues and came to the said hermitage.
 This straying away of the king from his army has been utilised by our poet in depicting a dramatic finis of the first act, for the retinues not finding the king, rummaged the whole forest, entered the hermitage of Kaṇva and made a great row while the king was deeply absorbed in conversing with S'akuntalā and her friends.
-The king perhaps liked to prolong his conversation *ad infinitum*, but there was a call from his higher duty of succouring the distressed and though unwilling he at once left them only to remove the chaotic condition of the hermitage and thus to pacify the denizens of the [penancewood](# "Before 52n.").
+The king perhaps liked to prolong his conversation *ad infinitum*, but there was a call from his higher duty of succouring the distressed and though unwilling he at once left them only to remove the chaotic condition of the hermitage and thus to pacify the denizens of the penancewood[^47].

+[^46]: "73.35."

+[^47]: "Before 52n."

- Again in the original S'akuntalā received her guest, exchanged words with the king and herself gave a detailed account of [her parentage](# "उवाच हसन्ती वाक्यं ... ॥ यथायमागमो मह्यं ... । शृणु राजन् यथातत्त्वं यथास्मि दुहिता मुनेः॥").
+ Again in the original S'akuntalā received her guest, exchanged words with the king and herself gave a detailed account of her parentage[^48].
 Her nature thus depicted smells a bit coquettish.
 But our poet, who certainly possessed the faculty of imagination in a higher degree. felt the necessity of some companions for dramatic action and thus created the two sweet innocent disinterested friends in the form of Anasūyā and Priyamvadā, the conversation with the king being carried on through these friends.
 Even a superficial reader cannot but be amazed with the dramatic ingenuity which is manifested in the

+[^48]: "उवाच हसन्ती वाक्यं ... ॥ यथायमागमो मह्यं ... । शृणु राजन् यथातत्त्वं यथास्मि दुहिता मुनेः॥"

 method in which the said conversation with occasional jokes was carried on.
 Again, S'akuntalā's love for the king at the first sight, her surprise at the change of her feeling antagonistic to penance-life and her bashfulness have also been delightfully depicted.
 The king's amazement at the beauty of S'akuntalā, the gradual disclosure of his passion for the girl, his dramatic approach near the two, when S'akuntalā was attacked by a bee, have also been so been artistically delineated.

- In the original as soon as the king became aware of S'akuntalā's parentage, he proposed to [marry her](# "72.1.").
-She however requested the king to wait a few minutes till her father who had gone out to gather fruits, [would come back](# "72.5.").
+ In the original as soon as the king became aware of S'akuntalā's parentage, he proposed to marry her[^49].
+She however requested the king to wait a few minutes till her father who had gone out to gather fruits, would come back[^50].
 Our poet however considering a few hours to be too small a space of time to persuade a girl, quite ignorant of love affairs, to consent to marry *a novus homo*, deliberately made Kaṇva absent from the field of play for several months on a pilgrimage to Soma-tīrtha.
 This transmutation of Kaṇva's absence for a few minutes into several months is also a clear sign of our poet's foresight, for it prolongs the king's stay in the hermitage to protect the sacrifices of the ascetics disturbed by the malignants and thus enables the king to progress with his love affairs.
 Before solemnizing the Gāndharva marriage of the two haphazardly as is found in the original, our poet created the second and third acts with a view to depicting the gradual love-lorn conditions of our hero.
 With a view to breaking the dull monotony of the scene by some comic element and also to stopping the hunting excursion and devising some means for king's progressing with the amorous affair with S'akuntalā, Vidūṣaka. the jester-confidant of the king is introduced, though he has been wisely kept within his bounds and made to play a much smaller part in this drama than in the earlier works of Kālidāsa.

+[^49]: "72.1."

+[^50]: "72.5."

  In the third act and its prologue, we have a vivid picture of the love-sick king, and S'akuntalā afflicted with love-malady.
 Even in such a stage her innate bashfulness, the conflict of emotions in her heart when confronted with two opposing duties and her modesty please us extremely.
 Unlike the original where the wedlock of the two were settled by this condition

-that the son of S'akuntalā would be the possessor of the throne, our poet has dispensed with this sort of [selfish bargain](# "72.
-15-17").
+that the son of S'akuntalā would be the possessor of the throne, our poet has dispensed with this sort of selfish bargain[^51].

+[^51]: "72.
+15-17"

  In the original Kaṇva though aware of the Gāndharva marriage and the pregnancy of S'akuntalá, kept her in his hermitage for *nine years* and then made preparations for sending her to her husband's place.
-S'akuntalā who seemed not to have any eagerness to meet her husband—nay—who was rather unwilling to leave the hermitage, thought that her *hasty* removal was due to the turbulent nature of his son who was disturbing the peace of the [penance-grove](# "25.96").
-Besides, a great incongruity prevails in the speech and action of the sage Kaṇva, for there is no justification for what made him—an avower of the principle that a married woman should not stay for a long time in her [relative's house](# "35.96")—keep S'akuntalā in the hermitage for such a long period.
+S'akuntalā who seemed not to have any eagerness to meet her husband—nay—who was rather unwilling to leave the hermitage, thought that her *hasty* removal was due to the turbulent nature of his son who was disturbing the peace of the penance-grove[^52].
+Besides, a great incongruity prevails in the speech and action of the sage Kaṇva, for there is no justification for what made him—an avower of the principle that a married woman should not stay for a long time in her relative's house[^53]—keep S'akuntalā in the hermitage for such a long period.
 Kālidāsa, however, noticing all these incongruities, sent S'akuntalā the very day he was aware of the marriage¹ and also before her son was born.
 Obviously the king's character is thus made to appear in a better light and a greater probability is given to the whole story.
 The parting scene of *S'akuntala'* from the hermitage where she had resided so long and where every creeper and plant was bound by the tie of love and affection is poet's all own.

+[^52]: "25.96"

+[^53]: "35.96"

  In the fifth act or the public repudiation of S'akuntalā there is a greater deviation from the original.
 In the *Maha'bha'rata* the king deliberately feigns ignorance of the Gândharva mariage and repudiates his forest-bride with abuses².
 Kālidāsa, however, with a view to absolve him from the moral responsibility in his rejection of S'akuntalā, ingeniously introduced the episode of Durbāsā's imprecation clouding the king's memory.
 Certainly this is the greatest of all his innovations.
 "That there may be an ultimate recovery of memory, the curse is so modified as to